-The acquisition resulted in the recognition of goodwill in the amount of €1.1 million (\$1 million as of the date of acquisition) - see Note 5.
-Goodwill has subsequently been impaired by approximately \$0.5 million and its balance as of December 31, 2010 is \$530.
+The acquisition resulted in the recognition of goodwill in the amount of 1.1 million (\$1 million as of the date of acquisition) - see Note 5.
+Goodwill has subsequently been impaired by approximately \$0.5 million and its balance as of December 31, 2011 is \$518.

-Pursuant to the acquisition agreement, the seller has until December 31, 2012, which period is automatically extended for additional consecutive two-year periods unless otherwise notified in writing by either party upon at least six months prior notice, the right to require the Parent to purchase ("Put Option"), and the Parent has the right to require the seller to sell to the Parent ("Call Option"), the seller's remaining 24% interest in Kubatronik.
-The exercise price for the seller's remaining holdings in Kubatronik under the Put Option is Euro 552 (\$737), and the exercise price for the seller's remaining holdings in Kubatronik under the Call Option is Euro 582 (\$777).
-Through the date of these financial statements the seller has not approached the Parent to exercise the Put Option.
-The fair value of the above options is calculated based on the Binomial model and recorded in accounts payable in the balance sheet.
+Pursuant to the acquisition agreement, the seller has until December 31, 2012, (at which time the period is automatically extended for additional consecutive two-year periods unless otherwise notified in writing by either party upon at least six months prior notice) the right to require the Parent to purchase ("Put Option"), and the Parent has the right to require the seller to sell to the Parent ("Call Option") the seller's remaining 24% interest in Kubatronik.
+The exercise price for the seller's remaining holdings in Kubatronik under the Call Option is Euro 552 (\$715), and the exercise price for the seller's remaining holdings in Kubatronik for approximately Euro 69 (\$89).
+The fair value of the above options is calculated based on the Binomial model.
+Changes in fair value are recorded in the Consolidated Statement of Operations.
+See Note 15.